The Kindness of Strangers

 So, that night, she’d packed her things, emptied her bank account of what money she had saved, written a note, and left.
 She’d been living in her car ever since.
 Nipping into motels or gyms to take a shower, washing clothes at the laundromat, and trying to find a job in any town she came to.
 It had been an extremely rough month, she was down to her last $300, and she was close to giving up and going home to beg her parents’ forgiveness if this town proved as unlucky as the last five.
 “I see you haven’t listed an address, Miss Jennings,” the diner manager said, pulling her from her thoughts.
-“I’ll need an address and bank account before I can hire you.”
+“I’ll need an address before I can hire you.”
 Alta felt the tears prick her eyes.
 She’d known there was no way her luck would change.

 “No, I’m afraid I don’t.
 I live in my car right now.”
 She said, then suddenly snapped out of her trance and said, quickly, “I promise I won’t be any trouble.
 I don’t know why I told you that.
 I’m just trying to find a place to settle.”

 “I’m sure you won’t be any trouble, Miss,” the man said with a soft smile that she barely noticed, still focused on his pretty eyes.
 “I only ask because I’d like to help.
-My roommates and I have an extra room we’re not using, and I’m sure Dex wouldn’t mind you staying there.
+My roommates and I have an extra room we’re not using, and I’m sure Dex and Al wouldn’t mind you staying there.
 Even if it’s just until you can afford an apartment.”

 “You’d really do that?”
 Alta asked, shock evident in her tone, “But you don’t even know me.
 I could be crazy for all you know.”

 “That look on your face tells me you’re not,” the man laughed.
 “So, what do you say?”
 Alta couldn’t seem to speak, so she nodded instead.
 “Great.
-My shift ends in about an hour, so why don’t I set you up in my section, and get you something to eat, then when I’m off you can follow me back.
+My shift ends in about a half an hour, so why don’t I set you up in my section, and get you something to eat, then when I’m off you can follow me back.
 Sound good?”